AbdoAwwad93/QuizRoom-BackEnd/README.md

 4. **List Student's Enrolled Courses**
    - **GET** `/api/student/courses/`
-   - Returns a list of all courses the authenticated student is enrolled in.
+   - Description: Retrieve a list of all courses the authenticated student is enrolled in, including instructor names.
    - Response:
      ```json
      [